sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.7.0 =
+* BREAKING CHANGE : wp_mail() now returns only true/false to mirror the return values of the original wp_mail().
+* Added the possibility of setting the api key or username/password empty
+* Added the possibility of selecting the authentication method
+* Removed dependency on cURL, now all API requests are made through Wordpress
+* Sending mail via SMTP now supports API keys
+* Security improvements
+* Refactored old code
 = 1.6.9 =
 * Add categories in headers, add errror message on statistics page if API key is not having permissions = 1.6.8 =